-After being a “ghost town,” for many years, Pulacayo seems to be reborn due to the planned development of the Huanchaca-Pulacayo Mining Museum.
-The town of Pulacayo had during the silver mining boom at the end of the 19th, beginning 20th century, a population of up to 60’000 inhabitants, nowadays, about 400 people live there.
+After being a "ghost town" for many years, Pulacayo attempted to attract tourism with the development of the Huanchaca-Pulacayo Mining Museum.
+The city of Pulacayo had a population of up to 60,000 inhabitants at the end of the 19th and the first half of the 20th centuries.
+Today only about 400 people live there.

-Mariano Ramírez, a Spanish settler in Bolivia, got the right to exploit Huanchaca-Pulacayo Silver Mine.
-To get the necessary money for the exploitation, he founded with three other partners, the “Huanchaca Mineralogical Society” in 1833.
+Mariano Ramírez, a Spanish settler in Bolivia, received permission to exploit silver in the region around Pulacayo.
+He did not have enough money to start the mining business alone; therefore, together with three other partners he founded the "Huanchaca Mineralogical Society" in 1833.

-In 1856, Aniceto Arce, a relative of Ramírez, bought his shares and partnered with Bolivian shareholders.
-The lack of knowledge of how to run a modern mine, and the resulting economic and technical problems, they decided to associate with Chilean and English capitalists specialized in Mining.
-It was in 1873 that the “Huanchaca Company of Bolivia” was founded.
-The newly established Company modernized the whole mining site and its administration.
+In 1856, Aniceto Arce, a relative of Ramirez, bought Ramirez’s shares.
+It soon became evident that Arce and his Bolivian shareholders lacked the knowledge to run a modern mine.
+Technical and economic problems forced the owners to form a business association with Chilean and English capitalists specializing in mining.
+It was in 1873 that the "Huanchaca Company of Bolivia" was founded.
+Immediately, the newly established company modernized the mining site and its administration.

-Part of the renovation process was to build a railway that linked Pulacayo with Uyuni, to join the Uyuni – Antofagasta Railway.
-The railroad Pulacayo – Uyuni opened in 1888, a year earlier than the Uyuni – Antofagasta Railroad.
+Part of the renovation process was building a railway linking Pulacayo with Uyuni in order to connect directly to the Uyuni–Antofagasta Railway that was also being built at that time.
+The resulting Pulacayo–Uyuni railroad opened in 1888, a year earlier than the Uyuni–Antofagasta Railroad.

-Between 1879 and 1959, Pulacayo had more than 60,000 inhabitants, thanks to the mine.
-Many important revolutionary events took place in Pulacayo, such as the signature of the Pulacayo Thesis, the first political-ideological manifesto of Bolivian trade unionism.
+Between 1879 and 1959, Pulacayo had more than 60,000 inhabitants.
+Many important revolutionary events took place in Pulacayo such as the signing of the Pulacayo Thesis, the first political-ideological manifesto of Bolivian trade unionism.

-At the entrance to the town of Pulacayo, you find old trains and locomotives.
-Among these old trains is the original railcar that was assaulted by Butch Cassidy & Sundance Kid, the legendary, most wanted thieves in the United States.
-These thieves were killed on November 7, 1908, by a Bolivian Army patrol in a shooting in the mouth of the San Vicente mine, about 15km south of the small Bolivian town of Atocha.
+At the entrance to the town of Pulacayo, there are old trains and locomotives.
+Among these old trains is the original railcar attacked by Butch Cassidy and the Sundance Kid, the legendary, most-wanted thieves in the United States at the beginning of the 20th century.

 Between 1959 and 1986, most people abandoned Pulacayo.
-Currently, it has about 400 inhabitants, and people start to return in the hope that the spectacular mining site attracts many visitors.
+Today, the small town has only about 400 permanent inhabitants.
+Nevertheless, people have started returning to this unique place, hoping that the spectacular mining site will attract many tourists.